Lola Jay Yum!

 Recipe Rating

-Smiling woman holding a delicious sandwich with fresh ingredients.
+Smiling woman holding a large sandwich with layers of meat and lettuce.

 Hi, I'm Lola